rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ##### Custom webapp development

-As I mentioned earlier, webapps are the point of contact for a client on the Red5 pro server.
+As I mentioned earlier, webapps are the point of contact for a client on the Red5 Pro server.
 In Red5 terminology, webapps are also called top-level `scopes`. every client that connects to Red5 pro needs a `scope` to do so.
 You cannot connect to the server at `{protocol}://{host}:{port}` alone.
 Every service that Red5 pro provides over various protocols such as RTMP, RTSP, RTC, and HLS, is provided through a point of contact - a.k.a `webapp` or `scope`.
 So to consume services you need to use the following URL pattern - `{protocol}://{host}:{port}/{webapp}`.

 It is therefore imperative to develop your own webapp when you need more control over the point of contact.
 Every custom webapp can do all that the default webapp `live` can do unless explicitly controlled.
 This is to say that every custom webapp can allow broadcast, playback, recording, SharedObjects, etc over supported protocols by default.